LedgerHQ/ledger-live/apps/ledger-live-desktop/README.md

 ## Localization / Translations

 Translations from English to other languages are handled internally so it is not possible to directly contribute to them, however if you spot a bug (e.g. a wrong variable name) or any issue in translation files, feel free to report a bug to Ledger's support team and it will be taken care of.

 ---

-## Are you adding the support of a blockchain to Ledger Live?

-This part of the repository is where you will add the support of your blockchain for the desktop app.

-For a smooth and quick integration:

-- See the developers’ documentation on the [Developer Portal](https://developers.ledger.com/docs/coin/general-process/) and
-- Go on [Discord](https://developers.ledger.com/discord-pro/) to chat with developer support and the developer community.

----